 The apps recognized as Best Apps for Teaching & Learning are of exceptional value to inquiry-based teaching and learning as embodied in AASL's “Standards for the 21st-Century Learner.”
 Recognized apps foster the qualities of innovation, creativity, active participation, and collaboration and are user friendly to encourage a community of learners to explore and discover.

-The Best Apps for Teaching and Learning list is based on feedback and nominations from AASL members, content teachers, students, and developers.
+The Best Apps for Teaching and Learning list is based on feedback and nominations from school librarians, content teachers, students and developers.
 Nominations can be submitted at www.ala.org/aasl/bestapps.
-Nominations to be considered for recognition at the 2016 ALA Annual Conference must be submitted by March 1, 2016.
+Nominations to be considered for recognition at the 2017 ALA Annual Conference must be submitted by March 1, 2017.